 Born and raised in Vietnam, Helen Tran has always been naturally drawn towards creating art as a young girl.
 Her first watercolour booklet of Disney characters aspired her to paint.
 She soon later found her passion for the uniqueness of Printmaking.
 Tran pursue her education in Visual and Creative Arts at Sheridan College, Oakville, Canada and holds a BFA in Printmaking & Publications with a second focus in Photography.
 She has exhibited her work at the Art Gallery of Mississauga, The Japanese Paper Place, TOAF61 and Visual Arts Mississauga (VAM).
 Tran currently is working as an archivist assistant and artist member at the Open Studio Contemporary Printmaking Centre in Toronto.
 Tran is well-versed in many printing techniques; including lithography, relief, silkscreen, and intaglio.
-Nevertheless, she enjoys working with the versatility of lithography medium and bookmaking in her spare time.
+Nevertheless, she enjoys working with the versatility of lithography and bookmaking in her spare time.
 When she is not making prints, she enjoys adventuring outdoors with her 35mm analog film camera, watercolour painting, tapestry and creative writing.
 She is currently working on several linocut series of botanical imagery, along with cyanotype processes at her home studio.

 The work depicts four encaustic (beeswax) collage painting that incorporates both printmaking and photography components.
 Its visual narrative acts as a ritual performance, in sealing and preserving my traditions, and a worship emblem that sums up my work to pay homage to my culture and ancestral practice.